nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 - Click Run, and open the output dataset again.

-User note: I can use the Analyze tool on the new length column to see its distribution from the Prepare recipe.
+Note: I can use the Analyze tool on the new length column to see its distribution from the Prepare recipe.
 I can also use the Charts tab in the output dataset to examine if there is a relationship between the length of a review and its polarity.

-# Train more models
+# Train additional models
 Steps for training a new session of models:

 - Return to the previous modeling task.